Diafani – Karpathos

 Ferries to Dodecanese Islands

-The price of a ferry from Diafani to Karpathos typically range between $10* and $17*.
-On average the Diafani Karpathos ferry is $17*.
+Ferry prices for a ferry from Diafani to Karpathos typically range between $8* and $43*.
+On average the Diafani Karpathos ferry is $20*.
 The cheapest Diafani Karpathos ferry prices start from $10*.
-The average price for a foot passenger is $17*.
+The average price for a foot passenger is $16*.
+The average price for a Diafani Karpathos car ferry is $49*.

 More routes than anyone else.